VijayarajParamasivam/RTLT/README.md

 ## Challenges we faced

--Implementation of large language models for translation voice cloning.
+- Implementation of large language models for translation voice cloning.
--Collecting parallel corpus data (Colloquial Tamil to English) for fine tuning Helsinki-nlp/opus model.
+- Collecting parallel corpus data (Colloquial Tamil to English) for fine tuning Helsinki-nlp/opus model.

 ## Future development ideas

--Using fine tuned LLM for translation.
+- Using fine tuned LLM for translation.
--Implementing Voice cloning.
+- Implementing Voice cloning.
--Developing the product as a dialer extension.
+- Developing the product as a dialer extension.

 ## License